HeavyBoxZEC25T/HeavyBoxZEC25T/README.md

 ### Idiots call themselves
 - 👋 Hi, I’m @JunmoreHeavyBox
-- 👀 I like trains, but mainly push pull trains and multi-mode energy trains, then various vehicles and mechanical principles, video games, etc. (As long as I don't mention liminal space and weirdcore, dreamcore, etc.)
+- 👀 I like trains, but mainly push pull trains and multi energy mode trains, then various vehicles and mechanical principles, video games, etc. (As long as I don't mention liminal space and weirdcore, dreamcore, etc.)
 - 🌱 I'm a semi-dropout right now and I need to learn everything...
 I'm wasting my time at the moment.
 - 💞️ I wasn’t going to work on any projects until I learned to code.
 I'm not in a hurry to seek cooperation.